Skip to content

 • Configuration Settings - Django-specific settings documentation

-When WORKER_API_KEY is set, all requests to worker endpoints must include it in the Authorization header:
+When the shared-secret backend is active, all requests to worker endpoints must include the key in the Authorization header:

 Authorization: Worker-Key <key>

-When WORKER_API_KEY is empty (the default), the check is skipped.
-This allows GCP deployments to rely solely on Cloud Run IAM.
+When WORKER_API_KEY is empty (the default outside production), the check is skipped.
+This allows local dev to run without provisioning a key.

-For Docker Compose deployments, add WORKER_API_KEY to your .envs/.production/.docker-compose/.django file:
+For Docker Compose deployments, add WORKER_API_KEY to .envs/.production/.docker-compose/.django:

 # Generate a key